TABLE OF CONTENTS

 Asserts whether visual (non-textual) elements are correct given the document type.

-Example of Consider:
+Example of a REJECTED result

 First AML's third party provider compare the video or photo* provided by the applicant to the face on the document provided.
 It aims to prove identity document ownership so that only the owner of the identity document can use it to verify their identity and access services.
-The facial recognition report has an overall result, which is either a clear or a consider.
-When a consider is generated, the report will present any issues found.

 Depending on the reason, and your risk appetite you may decide to reject the user, or manually review and override the result.

 *Individuals (your clients) have the option to provide a self-portrait photo via the First AML EIV form rather than submit a video.
 This option will appear within the form if the individual spends more than 15 seconds on the video page without interacting with the screen.
-This photo will be reviewed by our facial recognition technology and appear within the individuals' verification report for your review.
+This photo will be reviewed by our facial recognition technology and appear within the individual's verification report for your review.

 Face Comparison